squidfunk/mkdocs-material/docs/bug-report/index.md

 [previewing] or [building] your site.

 > __Why we need this__: some bugs only occur in specific browsers or versions.
-> Since now, almost all browser are evergreen, we usually don't need to know the
+> Since now, almost all browsers are evergreen, we usually don't need to know the
 > version in which it occurs, but we might ask for it later.
 When in doubt, add
 > the browser version as the first step in the field above.